 Fundraising, like sales, is often about keeping it up and staying motivated after 10 “no’s” until there’s a single “yes”.

 Furthermore, ask them when would be a good time to touch base again and re-evaluate the situation.
 Keep in contact with them, but respect their wishes and be careful not to pester them.
+Share with them your social media account details, your contact number, etc. and ask them to reach out anytime they have a query about your work.
+Your amiable attitude will certainly win their hearts.

 7. Be Interested